MaceChettiyadan/Y11Notes/Economics/Market Failure/PPT - Causes of Market Failure.md

 - Are **non-rival** *and* **excludable**
 	- Gyms, Concerts

+##### Merit & Demerit Goods
+###### Merit Goods
+- Goods that are produced that have large external benefits for society
+	- Goods that will be underprovided in the economy if the product is left in the market
+###### Demerit Goods
+- Goods that are produced that have large external costs for society
+	- Goods that will be overprovided if left in the market
+- Are private goods as they are both rivary and exclusive

 #### Describe the public goods and the free rider effect
 ##### Public Goods
 - **Non-rival** *and* **Non-excludable**